katsumasa/UnityPlayerSync/Documentation~/UnityPlayerSync.md

 ### Obtaining Package

-In order to use UnityPlayerSync, we also need the [RemoteConnect](https://github.com/katsumasa/RemoteConnect.git) as well。Proceed with the following if you're going to obtain it through git:
+In order to use UnityPlayerSync, we also need the [RemoteConnect](https://github.com/katsumasa/RemoteConnect.git) as well.
+Proceed with the following if you're going to obtain it through git:

 ```:console
 git clone https://github.com/katsumasa/RemoteConnect.git